 Oral Health Sciences

-The Department of Oral Health Sciences was established in 2008 to unify the development of oral-related research in the College of Dental Medicine.
-Department of Oral Health Sciences research and educational activities are fully integrated with the multi- and interdisciplinary research community of the Medical University of South Carolina which includes the Colleges of Medicine, Dental Medicine, Pharmacy, Health Professions and Nursing.
+The Division of Basic Science Research unifies a wide spectrum of oral health-related research.
+Its research and education activities are fully integrated with the multi- and interdisciplinary MUSC research community, which includes the Colleges of Medicine, Dental Medicine, Pharmacy, Health Professions and Nursing.

-The research foci within the department includes:
+The research foci within the department include:

 • Molecular and cellular biology of periodontal inflammation and disease progression.